As we get further into the 2000s, we can take a look at the world around us and compare it to the recesses of our memory.

 Studies also show that many businesses, 61%, found it difficult to find relevant influencers for their campaigns.
 Lucky for you springbig has you covered in that area with our referral platform Budz, which allows you to enable your loyalty members to become influencers for your brand.

-With unique referral links for each of your loyalty members, live data to track results, and more, you’ll be able to get the most out of your influencer marketing strategy, optimize your social media marketing plan, and meet your business goals with springbig’s Budz.
+With unique referral links for each of your loyalty members, live data to track results, and more, you will be able to get the most out of your influencer marketing strategy, optimize your social media marketing plan, and meet your business goals with springbig’s Budz.

 CEO and Co-founder of springbig